Square Capital Review: Automated Business Loans

 Once you receive the alert from Square, getting the money is pretty straightforward: simply decide how much you want from the options presented to you and request the funds.
 Square will use all the information it already has to verify your identity, though a rep might reach out to ask for additional documents if necessary.
 This lender will not check your credit to make a decision, so you do not need to worry about a credit check affecting your score.

 Square provides a fair amount of information via the main Square Capital web page and the Square Capital support center.
-You should have a fairly good idea of what to expect from this service by reading those documents.
+You should have a good idea of what to expect from this service by reading those documents.

 Negative Square Capital Reviews & Complaints

-Complaints specific to Square Capital are scarce on the processor’s BBB page, but you can scrape together some critiques from across the internet.
 Here are the aspects of the service with which customers express frustration in their Square Capital reviews:

-Positive Square Capital Reviews & Testimonials
+Positive Reviews & Testimonials

 If you are eligible, Square Capital is a convenient and relatively inexpensive source of financing.
 This company has streamlined the lending process, so it’s almost entirely hands-off.
 You don’t need to fill out a lengthy application or remember to write checks every payment period.

 However, Square Capital is not without problems.
 If you have been denied a loan or Square Capital is too undependable for your business, you do have other options available.
-You will have to fill out an application, but most of these lenders will be able to give you an estimated quote with minimal hassle.

 The Merchant Maverick Seal of Approval 🏆